DataTalksClub/machine-learning-zoomcamp/learning-in-public.md

 * Landing a job or getting clients
 * Many other good things

-Here's a more compresensive reading on why you want to do it: https://github.com/readme/guides/publishing-your-work
+Here's a more comprehensive reading on why you want to do it: <https://github.com/readme/guides/publishing-your-work>

 ## Learning in Public for Zoomcamps